• When does the PA program start?

 In addition, students continue working on their Master’s Project and Professional Skills coursework.

 Our program prepares students to become lifelong learners and helps promote a more just society.

 • What are the clinical rotations like in the PA program?

 Students complete eight rotations: Adult, Pediatric, Women’s Health, General Surgery, Emergency Medicine, Behavioral Medicine, (Psychiatry and Gerontology/Long-term care), Medicine and an Elective.
 Students will generally be assigned to sites located within a 75 mile radius from Syracuse but may also be assigned to sites at a distance.
 The PA program strives to maintain sites that give the best clinical educational experiences.
 Students may be allowed to develop their own elective sites, and may request specific sites.
 The Clinical Coordinator works with students to develop individualized rotation schedules to meet the student’s needs and to fulfill the requirements of the program.
 Students are responsible for all costs associated with transportation and housing.

 Yes, every student is expected to have reliable transportation for clinical rotations.

-Students who meet strict program criteria, which include academic and professional standards, may submit appropriate paperwork to be considered for international experiences.
+Students who meet strict program criteria, which include academic and professional standards, may submit appropriate paperwork (for elective rotations only) to be considered for international experiences.